— Anthony J. D’Angelo

 Ridgecrest LIFE is a newsletter designed to help the residents of the Ridgecrest Condominiums Community stay connected and informed.
 This community-focused publication provides updates, news, and resources specifically for those living in the Ridgecrest condos Redding, CA, to foster a stronger sense of community among the residents.

-If you observe ongoing issues or repeat offenders, please report them to the property manager by calling (530) 241-3500 x 501, so these incidents can be addressed appropriately.
+If you observe issues of concern, please report them to the property manager by calling (530) 241-3500 x 501, so these incidents can be addressed appropriately.
 All reports will be handled confidentially and in accordance with HOA procedures.

 Thank you for your cooperation in keeping Ridgecrest clean, safe, and pleasant for all who call it home.